tissadeking/ibi/README.md

 represent the desired state of the system or network and apply policies to achieve those states or, in other words, to fulfill the intents.
-Currently, the IBI can receive intents encoded as JSON files through a RESTful API or put in natural language through a graphical user interface (GUI).
+Currently, the IBI can receive intents encoded as JSON files through a RESTful API or put in natural language through a graphical user interface (GUI) and translates these natural language intents into JSON formats using Large Language Model (LLM).
 It receives security intents that could be mitigation or prevention intents regarding threats affecting the network.
 Within the IBI, the intents are processed and matched with the policies that are sent to another module within the project.
 This other module needs to be up and running for the IBI to function.